My Diet History

 After about 15 days I was so desperate for something green I went to Café Intermezzo (home of the original Berkeley giant salad) and ate several pounds of salad as quickly as I could.
 I was so relieved to have vegetables I didn’t even feel sick after eating so much.

-I stayed slightly thinner on this diet, but still wasn’t happy with the way I looked.
+I stayed slightly thinner on this diet, but was still unhappy with the way I looked.

 One day at work (student library job), a friend mentioned in passing that she had started running every morning.
 This concept was baffling to me.
 Every day?
 Run?
 Wow, I had never even considered that option.
 But runners are definitely thin (she sure was).